Reader: Frequently Asked Questions

 What is text-to-speech?

 Text-to-speech enables you to listen to virtually any document using the highest quality AI voices the big tech companies have to offer.
-Right now, text-to-speech is just on mobile (not web), only handles English, and doesn't work on PDFs.
+Note that text-to-speech doesn't work on PDFs unless you switch to text view (described above).

-How do I start text-to-speech (TTS) at an arbitrary position?
+How do I start text-to-speech (TTS) partway through a document?

 Sometimes the highlighted word misaligns from the spoken word while using text-to-speech.
 How do I make sure the highlighted word maps closer to the spoken word?